 Support Page Content

-About the Office of Public Affairs and Advocacy
+About the Division of Public Affairs and Advocacy

-Nathan Dietrich has served as the Director of State and Federal Relations at California State University, Sacramento since October 2015.
+Nathan Dietrich serves as Associate Vice President, Public Affairs & Advocacy at California State University, Sacramento.
 In that position, he seeks out opportunities for Sacramento State students and faculty to be engaged with state and federal agencies and identify possible funding sources.
 He also is responsible for the University’s budget and legislative advocacy efforts in Sacramento and Washington, DC.
 Prior to his time at Sacramento State, Mr. Dietrich served as Congresswoman Doris Matsui’s district director for over eight years.
 Mr. Dietrich is a graduate of UC Davis and earned a Master’s Degree in Public Administration from the University of Southern California.

 Teresa Lerma-Garcia has over 13 years of experience at Sacramento State.
 Before joining Public Affairs and Advocacy in 2018, she worked in Student Affairs, Financial Aid, and Student Services at Sacramento State.
 During Teresa’s tenure at Sacramento State, she played a key role in coordinating campus activities such as February’s Financial Aid Awareness month.
 Teresa is a proud alum of Sacramento State.
 She earned bachelor’s degree in kinesiology and master’s degree in education leadership and public policy.
 Teresa’s continued dedication and commitment to students and public service adds value to the mission of Public Affairs & Advocacy.